 Non-Attorney Representative

-A non-attorney representative is a person who assists with applicants with a Social Security Disability (SSDI) application.
-Also referred to as a disability advocate, they are required to pass a certification test demonstrating their understanding of the SSA’s rules and regulations, they are required to complete continuing education requirements to stay in good standing with SSA.
+A non-attorney representative, also referred to as a disability advocate or non-attorney advocate, is a person who assists with applicants with a Social Security Disability (SSDI) application.
+Advocates must pass a certification test demonstrating their understanding of the SSA’s rules and regulations and complete continuing education requirements to remain in good standing with the SSA.

-Non-attorney representatives help complete applications, gather supporting documentation, and can communicate with the SSA offices on your behalf.
-Non-attorney representatives can go all the way through the administrative appeals process.
+Non-attorney representatives can help complete applications, gather supporting documentation, and can communicate with SSA offices on an applicant’s behalf.
+Non-attorney representatives can go through the entire administrative appeals process with applicants and are paid from the back pay an individual receives upon approval of the disability claim.

-They’re paid out of the back pay you receive once the disability claim is approved.
-A representative can carry out a number of tasks for you, and generally, they will start with an evaluation of your disability eligibility.
-You’ll be screened for both Social Security disability (SSDI) and Supplemental Security Income (SSI) since each has its own specific requirements.
+A non-attorney advocate can carry out a number of tasks for applicants.
+This usually begins with an evaluation of disability eligibility.
+Individuals will be screened for both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), as each has its own specific requirements.